Unramified Brauer groups of symmetric products and the Brauer-Manin obstructions: Notation and Preliminaries

-Assume $X$ is integral, and let $k(X)$ denote its function field.
-The \emph{index} of $X$, denoted by $\ind(X)$, is defined as the greatest common divisor of the degrees $[k(x):k]$ as $x$ runs over all closed points of $X$.

-A field extension $K/k$ is called \emph{regular} if it is separable and $k$ is algebraically closed in $K$.
-When $K/k$ is regular, for any algebraic extension $L/k$, the tensor product $K \otimes_k L$ remains a field; we denote it by $K.L$ when the base field $k$ is clear.
+A separable extension $K/k$ of fields is called \emph{regular} if $k$ is algebraically closed in $K$.
+When $K/k$ is regular, for any algebraic extension $L/k$, the tensor product $K \otimes_k L$ remains a field.
+We denote it by $K.L$ when the base field $k$ is clear.
 For further details on regular extensions, see \cite[Chap.~8, Sec.~4]{Lan02}.